Mishalzeera/bluebird-blackjack/README.md

   Having functions that encapsulated sections of game flow made it easier to control how the game worked.
 Since this only became clear as progress was made, the implementation of that is far from perfect.
 However, in subsequent JS projects, things will be a lot simpler.
+Also, the purpose of returning values from a function wasn't clear to the author until the game was finished, and this caused the game to have clumsy logic in places.

 - Frameworks and libraries are more helpful the more JS is understood.